AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-org-readiness.md

 ---
 # Prepare your organization to upgrade to Customer Journey Analytics

-In addition to the upgrade process described in [Upgrade from Adobe Analytics to Customer Journey Analytics](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md), a successful upgrade also requires that your organization focus on certain operational considerations:
+Part of a successful upgrade (as described in [Upgrade from Adobe Analytics to Customer Journey Analytics](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md)) is to prepare your organization by focusing on certain operational considerations.
+To prepare your organization, it's recommended that you:

 * Obtain buy-in and alignment from key stakeholders